strangeprogram/aws_sandbox/README.md

 # aws_sandbox
-experiments in AWS with terraform and elk stacks
+experiments in AWS with terraform and elk stack